abelardopardo/ontask_b/docs_src/Install/index.rst

 Install Python 3
 ================

-In the following sections we assume that you can open a command line interpreter and you can execute the two python interpreters for versions 2.7 and 3.6.
+In the following sections we assume that you can open a command line interpreter and you can execute the two python interpreter for version 3.7.

 1. Install `python <https://www.python.org/>`_

 #.
-Verify that the two python interpreters can run and have each the right version (2.7 and 3.6) using the command line interpreter (typically ``python --version`` or ``python3 --version``).
+Verify that the interpreter can run and has the right version (3.7) using the command line interpreter (either ``python --version`` or ``python3 --version``).

 #.
-Install `pip <https://pip.pypa.io/en/stable/>`__ (the package may be called
-   ``python-pip`` for Python 2.7 and ``python3-pip`` for Python 3.6).
-This tool will be used by both Python and Django to install additional libraries required to execute OnTask.
+Install `pip <https://pip.pypa.io/en/stable/>`__ (the package may be called ``python3-pip`` for Python 3.7).
+This tool will be used to install additional libraries required to execute OnTask.

 Download, install and configure OnTask
 **************************************